Azure/azure-sdk-for-java/sdk/core/azure-core-test/TestProxyMigrationGuide.md

 Since the test proxy doesn't use [`RecordNetworkCallPolicy`][RecordNetworkCallPolicy], tests don't use the `RecordingRedactor` to sanitize values in recordings.
 Instead, sanitizers (as well as matchers) can be registered on the proxy as detailed in [this][sanitizers] section of the proxy documentation.
 Custom sanitizers can be registered using [`TestProxySanitizer`][test_proxy_sanitizer] respective SDK test classes.
-[`Default sanitizers`][default_sanitizers], similar to use of the `RecordingRedactor` are registered in the `TestProxyUtils`.
+[`Default sanitizers`][default_sanitizers], similar to the use of the `RecordingRedactor` are registered in the `TestProxyUtils`.

-For example, registering a custom sanitizer for redacting the value of json key `modelId` from response body looks like following:
+For example, registering a custom sanitizer for redacting the value of JSON key `modelId` from the response body looks like the following:
 ```java
 private static List<TestProxySanitizer> customSanitizer = new ArrayList<>();